drivera123/LDRS500/assignments.md

 Substantive response to two other colleagues' Follow the Leader' assignments \(4 points\)

-## **My leadership story**

-Due end of Week 8

-In the transformational leadership model we learn how important it is for a leader to articulate his or her vision to others.
-One way of doing that is through sharing stories and personal anecdotes.

-This assignment asks you to develop a story that you can take with you into future leadership situations.

-Some questions to prompt reflection and recognition:

-What people have had a significant impact on your life and why?

-What hardships have you faced and overcome?

-What are the greatest blessings in your life?

-What do you really, really believe?

-What ideas make your heart skip a beat?

-What do you know about life now that you wish you had known in high school?

-What is the one best piece of advice you could give to a person?

-What life lesson would you like to pass on to your children some day?

-If you only had one year left to live, how would you spend it?

-Think beyond clichés \(e.g. Love makes the world go ‘round\) to insights that are unique to you.
-How might others benefit from hearing this story and your personal connection to it?
-How does this story point to your vision as a leader?

-Criteria and Evaluation

-_Delivery_

-non-verbal mannerisms and gestures appear natural \(1 point\)

-appropriate vocal animation, articulation, tone, volume \(1 point\)

-Confidently communicated – you glance at but don't read notes \(1 point\)

-_Organization_

-Story is clear, well organized \(1 point\)

-Fits within 3-5 minutes but no more than 6 minutes \(1 point\)

-_Subject Knowledge and Application_

-Story relates a point or lesson connected to your leadership \(2 points\)

-Introduction sets the context for why your particular story is useful to tell \(1 point\)

-Conclusion hones in on the leadership lesson \(1 point\)

-Reasonable depth given the limitations of time/demonstrated thoughtfulness \(1 point\)

-Grammar and expression communicates clearly and without ambiguity or confusion. \(1 point\)

-Substantive response to two stories by colleagues in the class \(4 points\)

 ## **The Impact of Critical Thinking in my Leadership Context  Paper **

 Due: